ansys/ansys-templates/doc/source/getting_started/index.rst

 Verify Your Installation
 ------------------------

-Once installed, you can verify your installation by running:
+Once installed, you can verify your installation with:

 .. code:: bash

-   ansys-templates --help
+   pyansys-templates --help

-Which returns:
+The following code is returned:

 .. code:: text

-   Usage: ansys-templates [OPTIONS] COMMAND [ARGS]...
+   Usage: pyansys-templates [OPTIONS] COMMAND [ARGS]...

    Ansys tool for creating Python projects.